Doctor of Philosophy (Ph.D.)

 SEFS 540 – Optimization Techniques for Natural Resources (5 credits)

-CSE 583 – Software Engineering for Data Scientists (4)
+CSE 583 – Software Engineering for Data Scientists (4 credits)

-AMATH 523 – Mathematical Analysis in Biology and Medicine (5) (even years)
+AMATH 523 – Mathematical Analysis in Biology and Medicine (5 credits)

 Electives:

-Additional electives are selected with the guidance of the thesis supervisory committee.
+Additional electives (minimum of 12) are selected with the guidance of the doctoral supervisory committee.

 Dissertation credits: